Paper Airplane Game

 - What did you learn from playing this game?

-- Increasing or decreasing the complexity of the design of the airplane.
+- Adjust the complexity of the airplane design up or down.

-- Introducing quality control at the midpoint of the game, rather than at the end.
+- Introduce a quality check midway through, rather than only at the end.